Premium Bank

 • design - mockups - white label

-Not only visuals, but also patterns (errors, warnings, overlay) and components (input values into fields, checkboxes and radio buttons) to ensure that multiple designers don’t alter or adjust styles based on personal preference.
+Mockups helped us make final decisions regarding the product’s colour schemes, visual style and typography.
+Also, patterns (errors, warnings, overlay) and components (input values into fields, checkboxes and radio buttons) to ensure that multiple designers don’t alter or adjust styles based on personal preference.
 For developers, makes it easy to get what elements they have to code and will see exactly how they need to look from start.

 • design - mockups - user flow